-- Broad-based participation (i.e., all employees of the company with the exclusion of individuals with 5 percent or more of beneficial ownership of the company); - > Limits on employee contribution, which may be a fixed dollar amount or expressed as a percent of base salary; - Company matching contribution up to 25 percent of employee's contribution, which is effectively a discount of 20 percent from market value; and - > No discount on the stock price on the date of purchase since there is a company matching contribution.
+- Broad-based participation (i.e., all employees of the company with the exclusion of individuals with 5 percent or more of beneficial ownership of the company); - Limits on employee contribution, which may be a fixed dollar amount or expressed as a percent of base salary; - Company matching contribution up to 25 percent of employee's contribution, which is effectively a discount of 20 percent from market value; and - No discount on the stock price on the date of purchase when there is a company matching contribution.

 Vote against nonqualified employee stock purchase plans when the plan features do not meet all of the above criteria.
-If the company matching contribution exceeds 25 percent of employee's contribution, evaluate the cost of the plan against its allowable cap.
+If the matching contribution or effective discount exceeds the above, ISS may evaluate the SVT cost of the plan as part of the assessment.